ibm-cloud-docs/vmware-service/common/vmaas-at-events.md

 | `vmware.vdc.update` | An event is generated when a VDC instance is modified. |
 | `vmware.sharedsite.create` | An event is generated when the VMware Cloud Director site creates a VDC on the multitenant site for the first time. |
 | `vmware.sharedsite.delete` | An event is generated when the VMware Cloud Director site deletes a VDC on the multitenant site. |
-{: caption="Table 1.
-Description of actions that generate events related to VDCs" caption-side="bottom"}
+{: caption="Description of actions that generate events related to VDCs" caption-side="bottom"}

 ## Events that are related to director site management
 {: #vmaas-at-events-director-site}